 Clémentine Lalande is the CEO of Once Dating Group, which counts ‘slow dating’ app Once as its flagship subsidiary.
 Once works to put quality over quantity, selecting for its users only the best matches every day at noon.
 With over 10 million active users, it supports approximately 50 million matches every month.

 Thursday 20th May – Inner Circle Founder and CEO David Vermeulen

 Inner Circle is a dating app that wants each and every user to be serious about finding a relationship.
 All new accounts are screened to make sure they adequately show off the person’s values and interests.

 Over the past 12 months the company has undergone a rebrand and introduced a new marketing message of ‘Meet Your Match’.
 It mirrors Inner Circle’s commitment to setting up matches for serious, long-term relationships, and not just meaningless connections.

-David will be joining us to talk all about how Inner Circle has evolved in the past year, some of the details of the rebrand and what comes next after the pandemic.
+David spoke to us about how Inner Circle has evolved in the past year, some of the details of the rebrand and what comes next after the pandemic.

 Thursday 15th April – Aisle Founder and CEO Able Joseph

 It’s been a year of impressive growth for Aisle as it pivoted its growth strategy to coincide with the developing pandemic.
 Offline speed dating events were no longer possible, so instead, Aisle focused on an audio virtual feature and introduced a premium membership option.

 At the end of 2020, Aisle was downloaded in India more times than any other dating app, with the exception of Tinder.

 The most recent news was the exciting launch of a new app called Arike.
 This is specifically for people who speak Malayalam, a native language from the Kerala region.
 Aisle is planning to launch more ‘vernacular’ platforms in the future, based around India’s various languages and cultures.